BEN MCLEES | HUNTER BARR | GEOFF COURTS | AUSTIN DAVEY | ADRIAN GIDDINGS | DAN VICKERS

 TIRS started 2011 with a memorable show supporting Chameleons Vox at Islington Academy, after which Dan left to concentrate on other projects.

-Later in the year, a 3-piece show (Ben, Geoff and Djevara drummer Malcolm Gayner) played an infamous set at Kent festival Malcfest, dubbed 'the loudest in the festival's history' by organisers.
+Later in the year, a 3-piece line-up (Ben, Geoff and Djevara drummer Malcolm Gayner) played an infamous set at Kent festival Malcfest, dubbed 'the loudest in the festival's history' by organisers.

 In 2012, TIRS recruited Black Light Ascension/Andrew King keyboardist Hunter Barr, before releasing second album 'Soon, Much Of This Will Have Been Destroyed' in December.
 The album included 9 tracks, two of which featured lead vocals by Sam ('Two For Joy' and 'Events/Setbacks/Annoyances').

 With all members of the band busy touring with various other bands/artists throughout 2013 (Naevus featured Ben, Sam & Hunter; Ben & Sam were also both members of Evi Vine's band at this time), TIRS only appeared live three time.
 Evi Vine drummer Steven Hill joining the band in autumn to play a brace of 4-piece shows for which Ben switched to bass (Geoff was on tour in Europe at the time with Djevara).
 These two shows were the first to feature live visuals/projections by Adrian Giddings, who had worked previously with Ben McLees in Temp0rary.
 They were also the last gigs Sam Astley played with the band, as he left TIRS shortly afterwards to concentrate on his frontman duties with Penny Orchids.

 2014 continued in similar vein to 2013 until August, when a new line-up was announced; with Austin Davey joining as new guitarist and original drummer Dan Vickers rejoining TIRS after a stint with London band We Keep The City Running.